Religious philosophy: Ontological arguments

-In the 17th century, René Descartes (1596–1650) proposed similar arguments to that of Saint Anselm of Canterbury.
-For example, in his work Fifth Meditation he provides an ontological argument based on the reasoning that if we are able to conceive the idea of a supremely perfect being (i.e. that we have an idea of a supremely perfect being) then, he claims, we are able to reach the conclusion that there exists a supremely perfect being.
-Two version for Descartes’ ontological argument exist:
+In the 17th century, René Descartes (1596–1650) proposed similar arguments to those of Saint Anselm of Canterbury.
+For example, in his work Fifth Meditation, he provides an ontological argument based on the reasoning that if we are able to conceive the idea of a supremely perfect being (i.e., that we have an idea of a supremely perfect being), then, he claims, we are able to reach the conclusion that there exists a supremely perfect being.
+Two versions of Descartes' ontological argument exist: